-Consider adoption of a Demolition by Neglect Bylaw to help address the issue of loss of historic buildings to intentional lack of maintenance.
+Consider adoption of a Demolition by Neglect Bylaw to help address the issue of loss of historic buildings including barns to intentional lack of maintenance.

-Mid-term action of the Select Board with input from the Historical Commission and approval of Town Meeting.
+Long term action of the Select Board with input from the Historical Commission and approval of Town Meeting.